Bathroom Remodeling in Chester Springs, PA

 Will the remodel damage the ceiling in the room below?

-On a borough older home, plan on some ceiling restoration below — it’s nearly unavoidable when you replumb a second-floor bath in a pre-1940 home with plaster ceilings.
+On an older home, plan on some ceiling restoration below — it’s nearly unavoidable when you replumb a second-floor bath in a pre-1940 home with plaster ceilings.
 We include it in scope from the start rather than treating it as a surprise.
 In a township subdivision with drywall ceilings the impact is smaller and more predictable.
 Either way we tell you up front what your specific room calls for and what it costs.

 Can you do aging-in-place modifications without it looking institutional?